Generating a diverse QA dataset

 subsubject_generator = SubsubjectGenerator(model_name="gpt-4o-mini")

-subsubject_dataset = subsubject_generator(subject_dataset)
+subsubject_dataset = subsubject_generator(subject_dataset.dataset)

 # Step 3: Generate Q&A pairs for each subsubject